If you ask me, freelance writing is the best way to make money online. Period.

 In my course Earn More Writing, I explain in detail how to craft the perfect cold pitch.
 Simply put, if you can master cold pitching, you’ll have plenty of work to keep you busy.

 6. Build Your Portfolio

 When you’re new to freelance writing, your portfolio will be empty.
 That’s okay!
-Everyone has to start somewhere, and building your portfolio isn’t as difficult as you might think.
+Everyone has to start somewhere, and building your online writing portfolio isn’t as difficult as you might think.